The Cost of OER and Return on Investment

 This session is part of SREB’s Open Educational Resources in Dual Enrollment webinar series.

-The webinar session will cover the following topics:
+The webinar session covered the following topics:

 Counting the Costs led by Tanya Spilovoy, director of open policy, Western Interstate Commission for Higher Education (WICHE)